Campbell University School of Osteopathic Medicine

 The Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM) is a private medical school in Lillington, North Carolina.
 It is one of seven schools at Campbell University.

 CUSOM is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.
 Graduates of CUSOM receive a Doctor of Osteopathic Medicine degree (D.O.).
-The inaugural class matriculated in August 2013 and graduated May 20, 2017.
+The inaugural class matriculated in 2013 and graduated in 2017.

 History

 The Campbell University Jerry M. Wallace School of Osteopathic Medicine welcomed the inaugural class in August 2013.
 The school was awarded accreditation from the American Osteopathic Association's Commission on Osteopathic College Accreditation (COCA), in April 2017.

 Campus

 The medical school's main building, a 96,500-square-foot facility located on the university's Health Sciences Campus, was estimated to have a start-up and build cost of $60 million.
 It is North Carolina's first new medical school to open in 35 years and is projected to have a regional economic growth of 1,158 new jobs and $300 million in its first 10-years of operation.